AllMightySauron/homebride-solaxcloud-api/README.md

 # Automation

-Automation can be achived with the help of the virtual "Update" motion sensor that was specifically tailored for this effect.
-This motion sensor will be triggered whenever data gets updated from the Solax Cloud API (according to the `pollingFrequency` configuration setting).
+Automation can be achieved with the help of the virtual "Update" motion sensor that was specifically tailored for this effect.
+This motion sensor will be triggered whenever data gets updated from the Solax Cloud API (in line with what is defined on the `pollingFrequency` configuration setting).

 ![motion](images/plugin-accessories-eve.png)